biotite.sequence.align.KmerTable

 The sequences to get the k-mer positions from.
 These sequences must have equal alphabets, or one of these sequences must have an alphabet that extends the alphabets of all other sequences.

-ref_idsiterable object of int, optional
+ref_idssized iterable object of int, length=m, optional

-ignore_masksiterable object of (ndarray, dtype=bool), optional
+ignore_maskssized iterable object of (ndarray, dtype=bool), length=m, optional

 Sequence positions to ignore. k-mers that involve these sequence positions are not added to the table.
 This is used e.g. to skip repeat regions.
 If provided, the list must contain one boolean mask (or None) for each sequence, and each bolean mask must have the same length as the sequence.
 By default, no sequence position is ignored.